 Inside a typical session: flow, timing, and aftercare

 Sessions follow a gentle, predictable flow so you know what to expect.
-A practitioner begins with a short consult to note your goals, any concerns, and whether you prefer touch or non‑touch work.
+The practitioner begins with a short consult to note your goals, check any concerns or contraindications, and confirm whether you prefer hands‑on, hands‑above, or non‑touch work.

 Session flow

-You will be guided into a comfortable place to lie on a table or sit in a chair.
-The practitioner explains consent and the steps so you feel at ease.
+You’ll be guided to lie on a treatment table or sit comfortably in a chair (chair options are common if you cannot lie flat).
+The practitioner explains consent, hygiene, and each step so you feel at ease.

-Hands-on, hands-above, or non-touch options are used depending on your preference.
-In practices like Reiki, hands are placed lightly on or above the head, limbs, and torso for around three minutes per position.
+Hands-on, hands‑above, or non‑touch options are used depending on preference and technique.
+For example, in many Reiki sessions the practitioner places hands lightly on or above the head, limbs, and torso for a few minutes at each position — timing varies by practitioner and tradition.

 Timing and course options